Geri McClymont taught for several years in a public school district that utilized teacher performance pay.

 - In schools, our “clients” are children, not adults.
 Children often come to school with many needs which creates more challenges for schools and for teachers who desire for all of their students to learn and grow.

-6. Pay for Performance Pressures Teachers to Teach to the Test
+6. Performance Pay Pressures Teachers to Teach to the Test

 Pay for performance pressures teachers to teach to the test rather than provide students with a more holistic education.

-Many teachers who are passionate about education feel pressured to compromise on what they know to be good teaching in order to conform to pressure to “teach to the test.”
+Many teachers who are passionate about education feel pressured to compromise on what they know to be good teaching in order to conform to the pressure they're under to “teach to the test.”

-This means not only limiting the content they teach exclusively to what will appear on standardized assessments, but also spending a lot of time teaching their students how to interpret and follow test directions and how to select the best multiple-choice options on test items.
+This means not only limiting the content they teach exclusively to what will appear on standardized assessments, but also spending a lot of time teaching their students test-taking strategies, such as how to interpret and follow test directions and how to select the correct answers on multiple-choice questions.

 The focus and pressure on teaching to the test is compounded when teachers know their salaries will be directly impacted by their students' test scores.